 Objective of this RFP

-Space communications place Software Defined Radio (SDR) systems into environmental conditions where unique provisions are required to accommodate communication services for space missions (such as new frequencies, latencies, data rates, dynamic reconfiguration of components versus remote uploads and pre-planned communication, and resource-constrained platforms [SSDR]).
+Space communications place Software Defined Radio (SDR) systems into environmental conditions where unique provisions are required to accommodate communication services specific to space missions (such as new frequencies, latencies, data rates, dynamic reconfiguration of components versus remote uploads and pre-planned communication, and resource-constrained platforms [SSDR]).
 The objective of this RFP is to expand the PIM and PSM for the Software Radio Components Specification [SWR] to support space communications.
-Toward this end, the proposed Space Telecommunications Interface (STI) specification must support the following: 1) collect and provide voice, video, data and networking signals to process and share communications throughout the spectrum agnostically for future space communications, 2) include a networking layer and 3) include standardized interfaces for interacting with networks that support cross-platform security measures.
-This RFP solicits proposals for a PIM and PSM Profile expressed in some combination of UML and SysML representations supporting the software and system levels for SDRs.
+Toward this end, the proposed Space Telecommunications Interface (STI) specification must: 1) support the ability to collect and provide voice, video, data and networking signals to process and share communications throughout the spectrum agnostically for future space communications, 2) include a networking layer and 3) include standardized interfaces for interacting with networks that support cross-platform security measures.
+This RFP solicits proposals for a software radio profile for space composed of two parts: a PIM (Space_PIM) expressed in some combination of the most current version of UML and SysML supporting the software and system levels for space-based SDRs and a PSM for Space SDR interfaces (Space_PSM) expressed using the most current version of SysML.

 For further details, see Chapter 6 of this document.